ekmartinez/Linux_Notes/Installation/Gentoo_Linux/README.md

 ```bash
 emerge-webrsync
 ```
-Even though is not necessary at this point, I doesn't hurt to update the repositories:
+Even if it is not necessary at this point, it doesn't hurt to update the repositories:

 ```bash
 emerge --sync